Last updated: May 06, 2026

 Assessment AIAS Level AI Permitted

-Project milestones 2 AI for data exploration, dashboard design suggestions, segment narrative drafting — with attribution
+Project milestones 2 AI for data exploration, app scaffolding, construct narrative drafting — with attribution

-Final project deliverable 3 AI as collaborator for executive brief and recommendation refinement — with full disclosure
+Final project deliverable 3 AI as collaborator for executive brief and measurement interpretation — with full disclosure

 Oral defense 0 No AI